From the site

-Walk in the Giant’s Steps on the way to Ballygally.
+Walk in the Giant’s Steps.

 Journey to the legendary Giant's Causeway, a geological masterpiece created by the cooling of lava which burst through the earth's crust millions of years ago.
 Next, prepare yourself for miles of breathtaking beauty as you travel along the road clinging to the Antrim Coast.
 Continue onto your hotel, overlooking Ballygally Bay.
 For those who are brave enough, perhaps check out The Ghost Room, in one of the castle’s turrets?
 In the evening, please join us for a finale Celebration Dinner, where old-fashioned hospitality is blended with good food and wine for an experience that delights the senses.

 Continue around the Antrim Coast, past the huge Norman castle at Carrickfergus, to arrive in the Northern Ireland capital of Belfast.
 Meet Hilda, your Local Expert, for a passionate city tour including views of the City Hall, Queen's University, the Parliament Building at Stormont and murals in different locations indicating political sentiments of local residents.

 An early departure transfer will arrive at Dublin airport at 08:00.